EC-Release/oci/k8s/README.md

           # deny a potential privilege escalation request
           allowPrivilegeEscalation: false
           privileged: false
-        # The "ports" keypair will be overridden by the default "agtConfig" setting, if specified.
+        # The "ports" key-value pair will be overridden by the default "agtConfig" setting, if specified.
 E.g. "conf.rpt=<port1,port2..portn>"
         ports: [8000,8001,8002,8003]
-        # The "ips" keypair is ignored when set "remote" to true
+        # The "ips" key-value pair is ignored when set "remote" to true
         ips: ["10.10.10.0/30","8.8.8.100","8.8.8.101","8.8.8.102"]
 ```